englercj/playground/README.md

 - Add homepage and search results
  * Show highly starred/trending playgrounds on homepage
  * Also use official/features flags for homepage
+- Embed view that embeds just the preview with a link back
+ * Useful for blog/forums posts and such.

 ### Nice to Have (v2+)